How to open a bank account in the US from Australia [2026]

 Eligibility: For the Advantage SafeBalance Account you’ll need a US and foreign address, 2 forms of ID and a foreign tax number.

 Is it safe?
-Yes – Bank of America is a large and trusted bank which operates securely.
+Yes.
+Bank of America is a large and trusted bank which operates securely with bank-level security, including account monitoring, encryption, and identity verification tools, to help protect customer accounts.

 How to open a non-resident account with Bank of America

-3. Visit a branch of financial center to open your account
+- Visit a branch or financial center to open your account

 HSBC International